son20001/cse210-project/README.md

 # Tank Survivor

-Tank Survivor is a static side view.
-While moving around the map be sure to avoid enemy fire!
-Watch for wood crates for a random surprise - it could be an increase or decrease of life or something entirely different!
+Tank Survivor is a static side view. you should be survived from carpet bombing at least 60 sec.

+## mocks-up
+Please refer to ReadMe.docx

 ## library
 ```